1780 Java earthquake: Damage

-The earthquake toppled buildings in Bogor, Banten and Batavia. intensity VIII damage was set in the Batavia.
-27 warehouses collapsed in the city due to the shaking, No information about the casualties due to limited historical records.
+The earthquake toppled buildings in Bogor, Banten and Batavia.
+Damage in Batavia was assigned VIII (Severe) on the Modified Mercalli intensity scale.
+Twenty-seven warehouses collapsed in the city due to the shaking.
+No information about the casualties due to limited historical records.
 An observatory in the city 24 meters high which was built in 1765 was badly damaged and abandoned after the earthquake.
 The earthquake may have triggered an increase in volcanic activity at Mount Salak and Pangrango.

-Future Hazard
+Future hazard

 The Sunda Strait segment has the potential to trigger a large earthquake with a magnitude of 8.7 or higher.
-The recent Banten earthquake has signaled the potential of a megathrust earthquake in southern Java, Sunda Strait, Sumatra, and its megathrusts.
-If the Sunda Strait, Enggano, and West-Central Java megathrust segments rupture at the same time, their magnitude can reach 9.0 or higher on the Richter scale.
-The Sunda Strait segment has a high risk of tsunami probability, and seismic activity in the Megathrust Subduction Zone of this segment can cause a major tsunami.
+Prolonged inactivity in this section and the lack of historical record that might indicate any major subduction-type earthquakes signals the potential of a megathrust event in the Sunda Strait that can affect southern West Java and Sumatra.
+If the Sunda Strait, Enggano, and West-Central Java megathrust segments rupture at the same time, the magnitude can exceed 9.0.
+The Sunda Strait segment has a high risk of tsunami probability; seismic activity on this segment can cause a major tsunami.